Skip to main content

 In case you need to edit your Jira Cloud app configuration, due to an error when declaring your Jira Cloud app credentials or due to a secret rotation, you can do so as follows:

-1. Click on Edit Jira Cloud app
+1. Click Edit Jira Cloud app

 2. Update your Jira Cloud app credentials

-3. Click on Save and close
+3. Click Save and close

 Jira Cloud app configuration edit